 Dogs also suffer from stress, and as with cats, the behaviour they exhibit can be misinterpreted as naughty behaviour.
 Stressful situations for dogs can include:

 - Change in household (including new baby or new pet)

 ADAPTIL (Ceva) is a product which is a synthetic copy of the natural appeasing pheromone which is naturally released by all lactating mammals to comfort and reassure their offspring.
 It works on adult dogs as well as puppies, is non-sedative, and can be used alongside all other types of medication.
 ADAPTIL is available as a spray, tablets, a diffuser and a collar so it suits all lifestyles.
 ADAPTIL helps in the stressful situations above, and can also help pups and adult dogs to settle in a new home, and help promote learning during training.

 Zylkène is another product which can be useful to help our pets cope with stress.
 It is a powder which is provided in a capsule form.
 The powder can be sprinkled on food once a day.
 The active ingredient is made from a protein found in milk and has a calming effect (similar to that seen in babies after a milk feed).
 It is lactose free.
 Zylkène has not been associated with any side effects, including sedation or memory loss and is suitable for many pets.
 It can be effective when used a day or two before the anticipated stress (a journey, firework night, moving house or vet visit), and can be used long term if necessary.

-Feliway, and ADAPTIL can all be obtained through the RSPCA online shop.
+Feliway, and ADAPTIL can all be obtained through our online veterinary shop.